|About this course:|

 In order to successfully run the module software, we recommend that you have a minimum of 1GB of memory (RAM) on the computer that you will use for your studies.

-If you have an Apple Mac or Linux computer – please note that for Block 4 and the end-of-module assessment (EMA) of this course you can only use it by running Windows on it using Boot Camp or a similar dual-boot system.
+If you have an Apple Mac or Linux computer – please note that for Block 4 and the end-of-module assessment (EMA) of this module you can only use it by running Windows on it using Boot Camp or a similar dual-boot system.

 You will need a computer with internet access to study this course as it includes online activities, which you can access using a web browser.